Post-classical history: Africa

 Sub-Saharan Africa was part of two large, separate trading networks, the trans-Saharan trade that bridged commerce between West and North Africa.
 Due to the huge profits from trade native African Islamic empires arose, including those of Ghana, Mali, and Songhai.
 In the 14th century, Mansa Musa of Mali may have been the wealthiest person of his time.
 Within Mali, the city of Timbuktu was an international center of science and well known throughout the Islamic world, particularly from the University of Sankoré.
 East Africa was part of the Indian Ocean trade network, which included both Arab ruled Islamic cities on the East African Coast such as Mombasa and traditional cities such as Great Zimbabwe which exported gold, copper and ivory to markets in the Middle East, South Asia, and Southeast Asia.

+Following the Muslim conquest of Egypt in the 7th century, a few organized, large-scale nation-wide native rebellions erupted before Egypt's transformation to an Islamic state.
+The most significant uprising was the Bashmurian revolts, taking place between 720 and 832.
+Later, Egypt experienced a renaissance as a pivotal centre of the Islamic world, following the establishment of the Tulunid dynasty, marking Egypt's independence from Abbasid rule in the 9th century.
+Following the founding of Cairo, becoming the Egyptian capital, and the seat of the Fatimid Caliphate in 973, the city flourished, witnessing the construction of Al-Azhar Mosque and its university (980), one of the oldest universities in the world.

+By the 11th century, Egypt became a global trading power linking the Mediterranean Sea to the Indian Ocean, maintaining its regional influence.
+It was also a beacon of knowledge in the Islamic world, a period marked by the emergence of numerous Egyptian scientists and scholars.
+Egypt's strong economic growth supported a strong military establishment leading to the victory of the Battle of Ain Jalut (1260), under Sultan Qutuz and Baybars, was a turning point, halting the westward expansion of the Mongol Empire.
+Major battles involving the sultanate's army include; Siege of Acre (1291), Battle of Marj al-Saffar (1303), Mamluk campaigns against Cyprus (1424–1426), and the Edessa Campaigns (1429–1433).